bnied/kernel-lt-aufs/README.md

 RHEL-AUFS-Kernel: `kernel-ml` with AUFS Support
 =============================================================================

 This repository contains the specfile and config files to build [kernel-ml](http://elrepo.org/tiki/kernel-ml) kernels that include AUFS for use with Docker.
 The Docker spec files that were part of the original repo are no longer included.
-Use Docker from [EPEL](https://admin.fedoraproject.org/pkgdb/acls/name/docker-io) instead.

 ***